 The 12 lessons are composed of 5 “iDoubt” lessons, designed by Leo Igwe (Nigerian humanist on the BBI Board of Advisors), 5 “why do we believe what we believe” lessons designed by BBI founder Hank Pellissier, and 2 final lessons based on the book Global Ethics: Ten Humanist Principles, by Rodrigue Tremblay.

-The initial tryout of the curriculum will be at Kanungu Humanist Primary School.
+The initial tryout of the 12 lessons will be at Kanungu Humanist Primary School.
 The effectiveness of the workshop will be critiqued and changes will be made.